 Silk Road Medical Announces Certain Preliminary Financial Data For Quarter Ended September 30, 2022

-/EIN News/ -- SUNNYVALE, Calif., Oct.
-17, 2022 (GLOBE NEWSWIRE) -- Silk Road Medical, Inc. (Nasdaq: SILK), a company focused on reducing the risk of stroke and its devastating impact, today announced certain preliminary financial data for the quarter ended September 30, 2022.
+SUNNYVALE, Calif., Oct.
+17, 2022 (GLOBE NEWSWIRE) -- Silk Road Medical, Inc. SILK, a company focused on reducing the risk of stroke and its devastating impact, today announced certain preliminary financial data for the quarter ended September 30, 2022.

 Summary Preliminary Financial Data For Quarter Ended September 30, 2022